-In the example bellow the internal friction vs. temperature was measured for three Fe-Mn-N alloys with different dimensions:
+In the example right the internal friction vs. temperature was measured for three Fe-Mn-N alloys with different dimensions

 For these samples with different dimensions the relaxation time is calculated from the damping peak.
 The change of the damping peak related to the frequency is used to calculate the activation energy.
 These properties are used to research the thermal activated motion of various defects in steel (i.e. interstitials, dislocations, grain boundaries, phase boundaries, martensitic phase boundaries, …).

 For further analysis of a damping peak, i.e. Snoek relaxation peak in Fe-Mn-N alloys, the background damping was first subtracted from the experimental damping data.
 Fitting the data to a single Debye peak didn’t give satisfactory results.
 The experimental data could be fitted to a superposition of three Debye peaks for the N atoms only.
 The parameters of the three Debye peaks are summarized in terms of their activation energy and Tmax .

 In the measurement left a sample with 2.7% MgO, partially stabilized ZrO2 was measured up to 1670 K